RSEAA/equersa/RSA.md

 2. Michael Umeokoli, and
 3. Kim Martin

-We have 12 volunteers from 8 African countries in total on our organising committee.
+We have 12 volunteers from 8 African countries on our organising committee of 40+ volunteers from 16 countries.

 If you would like to volunteer, you can [find out more on our Volunteers page](volunteers).